Partial and eager loading of app fields

 }

-type indicate the fields that should be excluded from the fetching results.
+indicates the fields that are excluded from the fetching results.

 Note that the __id